C3-PRO/c3-pro-consumer/README.md

 * **SQS queue**: A queue deployed in AWS to consume from.
 This queue must be configured and populated as described in https://bitbucket.org/ipinyol/c3pro-server/overview.
 * **Oracle DB**: An oracle schema is needed to store the raw data from the SQS.
 Ideally, this schema should be located in the intranet of an organization.
-* **FHIR DSTU-2** compliant system: To store the consumed resourced.
+* **FHIR DSTU2-1.0.2 or DSTU2-0.5.0** compliant system: To store the consumed resourced.
 In the current release we store the data in i2b2 through the newly created [i2b2 fhir cell](https://bitbucket.org/ihlchip/fhir-i2b2-cell).

 ## Installing Maven, Java && JBoss AS7 ##